-As of February 28, 2019, the Company's contracted sales backlog and sales funnel have grown to exceed prior years.
-Increased activity in the transit market has supported the growth with school bus continuing to contribute at historical levels.
-Service-based recurring revenue now forms a key component of the Company's business model.
-The order size and growth potential with this evolved customer mix is better aligned with the Company's mandate to achieve accelerated revenue growth and to achieve near-term profitability.
+As at November 30, 2019, the Company's contracted sales backlog and sales funnel remains brisk, indicating the Company is currently on track to hit revenue targets for the fiscal year 2020.
+Increased activity in the transit market has supported the growth as well as the Company's traditional sales from the school bus market increasing over historical levels.
+The Company executed on its plan to expand service-based recurring revenue by winning a contract with SEPTA to service existing video equipment and provide certain evidence management services for up to five years, worth approximately \$12 million CDN.
+The order size and growth potential with this evolved customer mix is aligned with the Company's mandate to achieve accelerated revenue growth and to achieve profitability year over year.